PLEASE NOTE: Registration is now closed for both weeks!

-Leading a congregation and faith community through transition is challenging and rewarding and it is recognized both in the Presbyterian Church (U.S.A.) as well as other denominations as a specialized ministry.
-Whether it is a change in leadership or a changing neighborhood, it takes knowledge, skill, resilience, and spiritual strength to navigate the waters of transition in a way that allows a congregation and its leaders to be open to possibilities, go deeper, and thrive.
-The Art of Transitional Ministry offers training in the skills and understanding necessary for leading a congregation and faith community in transition.
-In particular, presentations will be on the five Focus Points of a church in transition, systems theory, conflict management and change theory as well as the Process Tasks of an interim leader.
-Participants come from a variety of mainline traditions, which creates rich opportunities for additional learning.
-There are two week-long courses of study offered concurrently along with a spouse track.
+Leading a congregation and faith community through transition is challenging and rewarding.
+It is recognized both in the Presbyterian Church (U.S.A.) and in other denominations as a specialized ministry.
+It takes knowledge, skill, resilience, and spiritual strength to navigate the waters of transition in a way that allows a congregation and its leaders to be open to possibilities, go deeper, and thrive.
+The Art of Transitional Ministry offers education in the skills and understanding necessary for leading a congregation and faith community in transition.

 Sponsored by Montreat Conference Center, in cooperation with the Interim Ministry Consortium.

 Each seminar has limited enrollment.
 Please register early.
 Registrations for Week 1 must be postmarked by July 27 in order to be accepted.
 Registrations for Week 2 must be postmarked on or before July 13 in order to be accepted.
 These dates are required because of advance reading and papers which must be prepared before your attendance at the event.
 If you feel you can accomplish the work after the dates listed and before the event, please call for an exception at 828.419.9834.

 Rates below include conference fee plus a $5 community services fee per person for public services provided by the Town and the fire district.
 Housing & meals are not included in this rate.

 - On or before July 13: $424 – clergy only; $504 – clergy & non-clergy spouse

 - After July 13: $449 – clergy only; $529 – clergy & non-clergy spouse